 A drill press is one of the best instruments to drill holes.
 Despite the fact that it’s just a simple machine that can easily be put to use without any manual, it at times requires some procedure to maneuver and get best results.
 It drills holes with the exact measurements as desired by the user when used correctly.
-Modernized drill presses are either ran electrically, fixed or stationery and attached to a working bench.
+Modernized drill presses are either ran electrically, fixed or stationary and attached to a working bench.
 In this article, I would wish to impact us with knowledge on how a drill press works.

 Debarring a Hole

 A hole will often block due to burrs which settle at the bottom of the hole.
 A drill press can be used to deburr a blocked hole.
-This is done by inserting the drill press into the hole and then run it in spiral movements about the edges of the hole by using relative amount of pressure.
+This is done by inserting the drill press into the hole and then run it in spiral movements about the edges of the hole by using the relative amount of pressure.
 Doing this repeatedly will eventually give you awesome results of clean and clear holes.

 Drilling a Hole

-While drilling a hole, a centre drill is used.
-A centre drill usually has short flutes and thick shaft thus making it quite stiff.
+While drilling a hole, a center drill is used.
+A center drill usually has short flutes and thick shaft thus making it quite stiff.
 If the required hole is too wide, it’s advisable to drill pilot holes thus making the hole more accurate and rounder.
-A coolant can be used in case the hole becomes deeper that it is wide.
+A coolant can be used in case the hole becomes deeper than it is wide.
 The speed at which the spindle is moved is reduced proportionally when stepping the drill size up.
-When drilling a through hole ensure the bits doesn’t drill the table as well after the hole is through.
+When drilling a through hole ensure the bits don’t drill the table as well after the hole is through.
 To ensure you get the desired depth of the hole, one should use a drill depth stopper found on the quill.
 While using a portable drill press, ensure it’s firmly fixed to a sturdy and that it’s firmly attached to the shaft to give straight holes.